h2oai/h2o-3/h2o-docs/src/product/cloud-integration/kubernetes.rst

 The basic command ``helm install basic-h2o h2o/h2o`` only installs a minimal H2O cluster with few resources.
 There are various settings and modifications available.
 To inspect a complete list of the configuration options available, use the  ``helm inspect values h2o/h2o --version |version|`` command.

 Among the most common settings are number of H2O nodes (there is one pod per each H2O node) spawned, memory and CPU resources for each H2O node, and an ingress.
-Below is an example on how to configure these basic options.
+The following is an example on how to configure these basic options.

 .. code:: yaml